N3ha-Rao/BF591/README.md

 - **`test_main.R`**
   This file contains a **testing script** that ensures the code is running as expected.
 It sources the `main.R` script, executing it and checking the functions and outputs.
 The tests will help identify any issues with your code and verify the results.

-Good luck, and happy coding! ✨

----

-This version adds headers, formatting, and some helpful touches like bolding and better organization, which will make the file easier to read and more appealing to users.